 Dorda Double Chocolate Liqueur: A top-shelf, creamy chocolate liqueur with a Chopin Vodka base.
-It is produced by the famous Polish chocolatier, E. Wedel and perfect for use in chocolate cocktail recipes with a creamy profile.
+It is produced by the famous Polish chocolatier, E. Wedel, and it's perfect for use in chocolate cocktail recipes with a creamy profile.

 Ecstasy: A clear liqueur flavored with lemon and pomegranate.
 First released when energy drinks were really hot, the liqueur is energized with natural stimulants, including guarana, taurine, and ginseng.

 Fernet Branca: An Italian amaro (bitter) liqueur with a strong flavor and aroma that was first produced in 1845.
 The digestif is made with around 40 herbs, roots, and spices and has a notable menthol-eucalyptus flavor.

 Frangelico: The best-known, top-shelf hazelnut flavored liqueur.
 It is made from the infusion of toasted hazelnuts into alcohol and water.
 The recipe includes additional flavors from roasted coffee, cocoa, vanilla berries, and rhubarb root.
 A very popular mixer for a variety of nutty cocktails.